✅ SAFE — Chicken

 ✅ Reality: A dog getting away with a food once is not the same as that food being good for it.
 A street dog's tolerance reflects survival, not safety.
 They also suffer undiagnosed chronic issues.
 Breeds that tend toward obesity, pancreatitis or allergies need careful portioning, not free feeding.

-"When Indian pet parents ask me about chicken, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With chicken, the factors that matter most are preparation and quantity — not just the safety rating.
 Knowing the safety class is step one — amount and frequency are the bigger step two.
 Start from the katori measures above, then adjust to how your particular dog actually handles it."

 Sources & References